beecars/pan-tilt-track/README.md

 ### Cameras
 This project was validated with (2x) **`Arducam IMX477`** CSI sensors.
 Other Jetson-compatible cameras may also work, but it is important to check with the manufacturer if the camera modules can be used in a dual-CSI configuration.
-The Arducam IMX477 MINI does provode dual-CSI support for Jetson Orin, and the platform allows for lenses to be swapped so that one sensor can be equipped for wide-angle target acquisition (see more) and the other for telephoto (see "better").
+The Arducam IMX477 MINI does provide dual-CSI support for Jetson Orin, and the platform allows for lenses to be swapped so that one sensor can be equipped for wide-angle target acquisition (see more) and the other for telephoto (see "better").